 Like I said, I’m constantly drawn back to the Yamaha Tracer.
 Out of all of them, now that there are a few on the used market, I’d look at a 1-2 year old Tracer 9 GT that someone bought intending to ride around the country until sense got the better of them.
-It only has a few thousand ks or miles on it and looks new, but the owners is selling it at a big discount.
+A bike like that would only have a few thousand Ks or miles on it and would look new, but the owners would sell it at a big discount.

 I’ve ridden the other bikes in the segment and there’s something to like about all of them.

 A few things that make the Yamaha Tracer 9 GT a uniquely good bike to ride are the active suspension, the unique display layout (it’s what you look at all day!) and acclaimed Yamaha reliability with extremely wide service intervals to boot (42000 km / 26600 mile between valve services).